JeanMertz/consulctl/README.md

   Jean Mertz - <jean@mertz.fm>

 COMMANDS:
    get      retrieve the value of a key put      set the value of a key delete   delete a key help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --address, -A "127.0.0.1:8500" the remote endpoint for the Consul cluster [$CONSUL_KV_ADDRESS] --help, -h       show help
-   --version, -v      print the version
+   --address, -A "127.0.0.1:8500"   the remote endpoint for the Consul cluster [$CONSUL_KV_ADDRESS] --wait, -w "0"                   request timeout value in seconds [$CONSUL_KV_WAIT] --help, -h                       show help --version, -v                    print the version
 ```